jrka/pyradexnest/README.md

     - Optional line: luminosity distance in Mpc.
 If not set, this will be calculated from the redshift using astropy.coordinates.distances.Distance.
 Useful for very low redshift.
 - A table with 7 columns:
-    - Molecule (must all be the same for now, and correspond to the molecule.dat filename.)
+    - Molecule (must correspond to molecule.dat filename [case insensitive?] used by pyradex)
     - J_upper
     - J_lower
     - Observed frequency (GHz)